|

 CCD Astronomy

-Although this is an older book in a rapidly evolving
+Although this is an early book in a rapidly evolving

 area, it still contains a good starting point for really